Sample ReportsDeep SearchOSINT Methodology

 That structure prevents a report sample from sounding stronger than the reviewed sources allow.

-4. Decide The Correct Handoff
+5. Decide The Correct Handoff

 Escalate from a sample report into Deep Search when the buyer needs a scoped review across public records, domains, usernames, images, social profiles, business context, or case-provided material.
 Use Deep Search pricing when the next step is a paid case start rather than another proof-page review.

-The support path for this walkthrough is:
+The canonical route and handoff path for this walkthrough is:

 Safety And Interpretation Boundary